asimpletune/c00p.org/content/_index.it.md

 template = "index.html"

 [extra]
-lang = ".it" # e.g. .it, or nothing for default
+lang_ext = ".it" # e.g. .it, or nothing for default
 +++